Cloud4Wi Dashboard provides you an with an extra layer of protection, besides passwords.

 - Make sure you have the "Google Authenticator" application installed on your mobile device.
 If you are enabling the two-factor authentication for another manager, make sure that he also has this application installed and available

-- Open the "Google Authenticator" application, then scan the QR code or manually enter the alphanumeric code displayed in the Admin Panel.
+- Open the "Google Authenticator" application, then scan the QR code or manually enter the alphanumeric code displayed in the Dashboard.
 If you are enabling the two-factor authentication for another manager, provide the owner of the mobile device with this alphanumeric code

 - Save the backup code displayed somewhere safe.
 It will allow you to log in even if you lose your mobile device (see the related paragraph below).
 If you are enabling the two-factor authentication for another manager, provide him with this code

-- Read the six-digit numerical passcode on your mobile device (or in the mobile device of the manager) and enter it into the Admin Panel
+- Read the six-digit numerical passcode on your mobile device (or in the mobile device of the manager) and enter it into the Dashboard

 - Check that everything went well.
 The two-factor authentication is now enabled on the desired account